marcus-crane/wcl/README.md

 You could probably cleanup some bits and add cookiejar support.
 Axios has an unofficial helper library [here](https://github.com/3846masa/axios-cookiejar-support).

 This project has been pretty tiring and I'm ready to just put it on hold indefinitely.
 I learnt a bunch about JSDOM and cookies so that's cool but I'm probably way out of my depth to be honest.
 You're welcome to pair on it or submit PRs though.
+Let me know and I'll write up everything I know so far.